todar/VBA-Boilerplate/README.md

 >These are the ones I felt are easy for others to use as well, will plan on modifing some of my specific functions and add them once they are more distributable.

-* StringInterpolation - Allows putting variables in string.
+* Inject - Allows putting variables in string.
 Makes for easy concatination.
 * CenterForm - Centers userforms to excel application.
 Helpful for multiple monitors.
 * ArrayPop - Removes last array element in single dim array.
 Returns popped element.
 * ArrayPush - Adds element to the end of a single dim array.
 Returns new lenght of array.